An Empirical Study of Training Self-Supervised Vision Transformers: Experimental Results

 The overfitting is more prominent when training the big ViT models from scratch in these small datasets: the accuracy in general decreases with bigger ViT.
 We also find that the from-scratch ViT results are much worse than their ResNet-counterparts (\cf, Table 8 in \cite{Chen2020}) in these small datasets.
 This suggests that if data are not enough, it is \emph{difficult} for ViT to learn representations in the lack of inductive biases.
 Self-supervised pre-training can close this gap and largely reduce overfitting in small datasets.

-Finally, we note that with supervised pre-training in \mbox{bigger} datasets (ImageNet-21k or JFT-300M), the ViT results in \cite{Dosovitskiy2021} are clearly better than ours when transferring to these small datasets.
+Finally, we note that with supervised pre-training in \mbox{bigger} datasets (ImageNet-21k or JFT-300M), the ViT results in \cite{Dosovitskiy2021} can be better than ours when transferring to these small datasets.
 A potential future work is to perform self-supervised pre-training for big ViT models in bigger data.
 This is analogous to the trajectory of unsupervised pre-training in NLP in the past years \cite{Radford2018,Devlin2019,Radford2019,Brown2020}, \ie, both models and datasets are scaled up.
-We hope that our study in this work will help pave the way to this direction.